 You can even take a Game of Thrones walking tour.
 Guides dressed in costume will bring you to various filming locations and play the scene on an iPad for a group of about 20 people to see.
 The tour didn’t look like something we were personally interested in taking.
 But if you're a diehard G.O.T. fan, it might be right up your alley.

-The medieval stone buildings and churches are fascinating; but now some of them are turned into bars, restaurants, and pirate-theme candy stores, which we found to take away from the authenticity of the Old Town.
+The medieval stone buildings and churches in Dubrovnik Old Town are fascinating; but now some of them are turned into bars, restaurants, and pirate-theme candy stores, which we found to take away from the authenticity of the Old Town.

 Best views in Dubrovnik

 1. The most popular view: Walk along the Dubrovnik City Wall for 2 km and get a unique view of the city (Entrance: 150 kuna / $24.25 USD).